Wage Calculator

 See how much you'll actually receive after tax, Medicare & super.

-Superannuation: SA employees receive 12% employer superannuation.
-This matches the standard Superannuation Guarantee rate.
+SA public sector employees receive 12% employer superannuation — the standard Superannuation Guarantee rate.

 Key Information